- Music

 The new festival will also include spoken word performances as well as a space for movement and mindfulness practices

-Villagers are set to headline the upcoming Hibernacle Festival, set to take place from July 4-6 at Orlagh House in Rathfarnham, Dublin.
+Villagers will headline the upcoming Hibernacle Festival, which is set to take place on July 4-6 at Orlagh House in Rathfarnham, Dublin.

 The three-day music and arts gathering recently announced its second wave of programming, featuring a blend of established artists, rising talent and immersive experiences.